opnsense/docs/source/manual/how-tos/caddy.rst

 Wildcard Domain with Subdomains
 -------------------------------

 ..
-Tip:: If in doubt, do not use subdomains.
+Attention:: If in doubt, do not use subdomains.
 If there should be ``foo.example.com``, ``bar.example.com`` and ``example.com``, just create them as three base domains.
 This way, there is the most flexibility, and the most features are supported.

 Go to :menuselection:`Services --> Caddy Web Server --> General Settings --> DNS Provider`